oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 Product IDs (`product_ids`) are of value type Products (`products_t`).

 Restart required by remediation (`restart_required`) of value type `object` with the 1 mandatory property Type (`type`) and the optional property Details (`details`) provides information on type of restart is required by this remediation to become effective.

+      "restart_required": {
+        // ...
+        "properties": {
+          "details": {
+            // ...
+          },
+          "type": {
+            // ...
+          }
+        }
+      },

+Additional restart information (`details`) of value type `string` with 1 or more characters provides additional information for the restart.
+This can include details on procedures, scope or impact.

 Type of restart (`type`) of value type `string` and `enum` specifies what type of restart is required by this remediation to become effective.
 Valid values are: